scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 The group meets regularly on Fridays, 17:00 [UTC time zone](https://time.is/utc).
 Please let us know if you wish to join but the time does not work.
 We may adjust it.

-* July 26th, 2024 - meeting 19 - agenda: TBD
+* July 26th, 2024 - meeting 10 - agenda: TBD - :calendar: [event](https://clojureverse.org/t/real-world-data-meeting-10/)
-* July 12th, 2024 - meeting 9 - agenda: diverse updates (details in Zulip chat) - :calendar: [event](https://clojureverse.org/t/real-world-data-meeting-9/)
+* July 12th, 2024 - meeting 9 - agenda: diverse updates (details in Zulip chat)
 * June 28th, 2024 - meeting 8 - topic: high-performance numerics (cont.)
 * June 14th, 2024 - meeting 7 - topic: high-performance numerics using [Neanderthal](https://neanderthal.uncomplicate.org/)
 * May 31th, 2024 - meeting 6 - focus topic: Intro to linear algebra with applications using [Neanderthal](https://neanderthal.uncomplicate.org/) - a revised walkthrough will be shared publicly